traefik/faency/.github/pull_request_template.md

 <!--
 Please mention any breaking changes.
 It's important to have a complete description of the change for reviewers to validate.
+Once your PR is merged, an automatic release will be issued.
+Please add this section to its content.
 -->

 ## How to test?